huiyaozheng/BattleShip/README.md

 # BattleShip

-A bot for the Battleships game at aigaming.com
+A bot for the Battleships game at aigaming.com with win rate of ~70%.

-Written during OxfordHack 2017
+Written during OxfordHack 2017.